kenatiod/MUT/Understanding Machine Understanding.md

 Bassam, who had been tinkering with a small robotic arm on his desk, put down his tools and swiveled his chair to face Anh.
 His usually jovial face took on a more serious expression as he considered her words.

-"Ah yes, the dangers of unconstrained hyper-metacognition," he replied, stroking his neatly trimmed beard.
+"Ah yes, the dangers of unconstrained hyper-metacognition," he replied, as he raised a finger just beyond his lips.
 "It's a valid concern as we develop AI architectures with greater self-reflective and abstract reasoning capabilities.
 I've had similar thoughts myself."

 Anh nodded vigorously, her enthusiasm building.
 "Exactly!
 We're essentially giving rise to minds that can ponder their own cognition in increasingly complex, self-referential ways.
 But what if they get lost in those infinite regresses of self-analysis?"